Roman Catholic Diocese of Elphin

-The Diocese of Elphin (el-FIN; Deoise Ail Finn) is a Roman Catholic diocese in the western part of Ireland.
+The Diocese of Elphin (el-FIN; Deoise Ail Finn) is a Latin Church diocese of the Catholic Church in the western part of Ireland.
 It is in the Metropolitan Province of Tuam and is subject to the Metropolitan Archdiocese of Tuam.
 The current bishop is Kevin Doran who was appointed in 2014.

 Geographical remit

 The diocese covers parts of the counties of Roscommon, Sligo and Galway, and Westmeath.
 Its Cathedral, which was originally established in the Roscommon town of Elphin, is now in Sligo.
 The major towns are Athlone, Boyle, Castlerea, Roscommon and Sligo.

 History

 The See dates to the earliest days of the Irish Church.
 From the time Christianity first arrived in Ireland in the second half of the 5th century (in the form of Saint Patrick's mission), the early church was centred on Monastic settlements.
 St. Patrick founded such a settlement in an area known as Corcoghlan, now known as Elphin, in 434 or 435.
 The first Abbot bishop of this monastic settlement was Assicus, who was said to be St. Patrick's silversmith or coppersmith.
 Saint Assicus is now the patron of the diocese.
 Following the Synod of Rathbreasail in 1111 the diocese was formally recognised.

 The cathedral established here was dedicated to Beatae Mariae Virgini (Blessed Mary the Virgin).

 Following the English Reformation of the 16th century, the cathedral and many monasteries and convents were destroyed.
 It wasn't until 1874 that the then bishop, Laurence Gillooly, decided to rebuild the cathedral, this time in Sligo town.
 This cathedral was dedicated to The Immaculate Conception.
 Just under 20 years later, in 1892, Bishop Gillooly supervised the building of a College dedicated to training boys for the priesthood, known as the College of the Immaculate Conception.
 This school still operates today, as Summerhill College.

 In recent years the Diocese has run the Maryvale Institute course in catechism as part of it faith development programmes.